 Hi!
-I'm Matic, 17, located in Celje, Slovenia.
+I'm Matic, 18, located in Slovenia.
 Since I was able to talk, I had a passion for technology.
 At that time I didn't have a computer, but I was fascinated by cars, trucks, and all sorts of machines in general.
 Even back then I had an idea of changing the world in some way.
 A computer gave me just that: an infinite sandbox where I could do whatever I wanted.

 My first website

 The next logical step was to learn how to develop native apps.
 I had an iPhone 5 and an iMac, therefore, I decided to learn Swift.
 I could write some Java at the time.
 That helped, but it wasn't easy nonetheless.
-After about six months, I’ve released my very first app called Blink.
-I've learned a lot.
-My Java knowledge also improved, as well as some necessary design skills.
-Later on I've open-sourced the project and is now available on GitHub as well.

 Here I am, going through the unknown.
 It's been a wild roller-coaster ride till now, and I can’t imagine where I’ll be in a few years.
-And because no post like this one is perfect without a Steve Jobs' quote, here’s one:
+And because no post like this one is perfect without a Steve Jobs' quote, here’s one.

 “Because the people who are crazy enough to think they can change the world, are the ones who do.”